-“In their case the god of this world has blinded the minds of the unbelievers, to keep them from seeing the light of the gospel of the glory of Christ, who is the image of God.”
+“In their case, the god of this world has blinded the minds of the unbelievers, to keep them from seeing the light of the gospel of the glory of Christ, who is the image of God.”
 2 Corinthians 4:4

-Fearful events like shootings of the innocents such as in churches, malls other business establishments, and shooting in tandem, and provocation if not handled properly will cause lives; using children as a shield for their wicked works, teaching fear in religious gatherings, taking advantage or abuse of the freedom of speech, press, and religion becomes the tool to achieve their agenda or self-interest.
+Fearful events like shootings of the innocents such as in churches, malls other business establishments and shooting in tandem, and provocation, if not handled properly, will cause lives; using children as a shield for their wicked works, teaching fear in religious gatherings, taking advantage or abuse of the freedom of speech, press, and religion becomes the tool to achieve their agenda or self-interest.

 13) “But woe to you, scribes and Pharisees, hypocrites!
-For you shut up the kingdom of heaven against men; for you neither go in yourselves nor do you allow those who are entering to go in.”
+For you shut up the kingdom of heaven against men; for you neither go in yourselves nor do you allow those entering to go in.”

 14) “Woe to you, scribes and Pharisees, hypocrites!
-For you devour widows’ houses, and for a pretense make long prayers.
+For you devour widows’ houses, and for a pretense, make long prayers.
 Therefore you will receive greater condemnation.”

 19) “Fools and blind!
-For which is greater, the gift or the altar that sanctifies the gift?”
+Which is greater, the gift or the altar that sanctifies the gift?”
 20 Therefore he who swears by the altar, swears by it and by all things on it.
 21 He who swears by the temple, swears by it and by Him who dwells in it.
-22 And he who swears by heaven, swears by the throne of God and by Him who sits on it.
+22 And he who swears by heaven, by the throne of God and by Him who sits on it.

 23 “Woe to you, scribes and Pharisees, hypocrites!
 For you pay tithe of mint and anise and cummin and have neglected the weightier matters of the law: justice and mercy and faith.
-These you ought to have done, without leaving the others undone.
+These you ought to have done without leaving the others undone.
 24 Blind guides, who strain out a gnat and swallow a camel!”

 25 “Woe to you, scribes and Pharisees, hypocrites!
-For you cleanse the outside of the cup and dish, but inside they are full of extortion and [l]self-indulgence.
+For you, cleanse the outside of the cup and dish, but inside they are full of extortion and [l]self-indulgence.
 26 Blind Pharisee, first cleanse the inside of the cup and dish, that the outside of them may be clean also.

 29 “Woe to you, scribes and Pharisees, hypocrites!
 Because you build the tombs of the prophets and [m]adorn the monuments of the righteous, Matthew 23:13-29 NJKV

-Luke 13:35—”Look, your house is left to you desolate (deserted of people and in a state of bleak and dismal emptiness).
+Luke 13:35—”Look, your house is left to you desolate (deserted of people and in a bleak and dismal emptiness).
 I tell you, you will not see me again until you say, ‘Blessed is he who comes in the name of the Lord.”

 God is all in all.